 SMSF Contributions Tax Increase

-From 1 July 2012 contributions tax on concessional contributions will increase from 15% to 30% for individuals who earn at least $300,000 in income.
-The definition of income will be broad and includes taxable income, concessional superannuation contributions (both superannuation guarantee charge contributions and salary sacrifice contributions), adjusted fringe benefits, total net investment losses, some foreign income, tax-free pensions and benefits less child support.
+From 1 July 2012, contributions tax on concessional contributions increased from 15% to 30% for individuals who earn at least $300,000 in income.
+The definition of income is broad and includes taxable income, concessional superannuation contributions (both superannuation guarantee charge contributions and salary sacrifice contributions), adjusted fringe benefits, total net investment losses, some foreign income, tax-free pensions and benefits less child support.

 So far, no indication has been given as to the manner in which this measure is to be administered.